Safety Warnings

 General Safety Warnings

-• PRIOR TO USING ANY PRODUCT FROM THIS CATALOG, CAREFULLY READ AND FOLLOW ALL INSTRUCTIONS, WARNINGS AND SAFETY INFORMATION THAT ACCOMPANY OR THAT ARE CONTAINED ON THE PRODUCT.
+• PRIOR TO USING ANY PRODUCT FROM THIS WEBSITE OR CATALOG, CAREFULLY READ AND FOLLOW ALL AVAILABLE INSTRUCTIONS, WARNINGS AND SAFETY INFORMATION THAT ACCOMPANIES AND THAT IS ON THE PRODUCT.

-• IT IS THE OWNER’S/USER’S RESPONSIBILITY TO EVALUATE THE SUITABILITY OF ANY CARGO SECURING DEVICE OR OTHER PRODUCT, FOR ANY PARTICULAR NEED OR APPLICATION.
-CHECK ALL APPLICABLE INDUSTRY, TRADE ASSOCIATION, FEDERAL, STATE AND LOCAL REGULATIONS.
+• IT IS THE OWNER’S/USER’S RESPONSIBILITY TO EVALUATE THE SUITABILITY OF ANY CARGO SECURING DEVICE OR OTHER PRODUCT FOR ANY PARTICULAR NEED OR APPLICATION.
+CHECK ALL APPLICABLE FEDERAL, PROVINCIAL, STATE, INDUSTRY, TRADE ASSOCIATION, AND LOCAL REGULATIONS.

-• ALL RATINGS REFERENCED IN THIS CATALOG ARE FOR PRODUCTS IN NEW CONDITION.
-AGE, WEAR, DAMAGE, DETERIORATION AND ENVIRONMENTAL EXPOSURE CAN GREATLY REDUCE STRENGTH.
-ALL PRODUCTS SHOULD BE REGULARLY INSPECTED AND ANY WORN, CUT, AGED, DAMAGED, MISUSED, OVERUSED OR IMPROPERLY MAINTAINED PRODUCT SHOULD BE REPLACED IMMEDIATELY.
+• ALL RATINGS REFERENCED IN THIS WEBSITE OR CATALOG ARE FOR PRODUCTS IN NEW CONDITION.
+AGE, WEAR, DAMAGE, DETERIORATION, AND ENVIRONMENTAL EXPOSURE CAN GREATLY REDUCE STRENGTH.
+ALL PRODUCTS SHOULD BE REGULARLY INSPECTED AND ANY WORN, CUT, AGED, DAMAGED, MISUSED, OVERUSED, OR IMPROPERLY MAINTAINED PRODUCT SHOULD NOT BE USED AND SHOULD BE TAKEN OUT OF SERVICE AND REPLACED IMMEDIATELY.

-• IN MOST CASES, WORKING LOAD LIMITS REFERENCED IN THIS CATALOG ARE RATED AT ONE-THIRD OF THE BREAKING STRENGTH.
+• IN MOST CASES, THE WORKING LOAD LIMITS REFERENCED IN THIS WEBSITE OR CATALOG ARE RATED AT ONE-THIRD OF THE BREAKING STRENGTH.
 RATINGS ARE BASED ON A STRAIGHT TENSILE PULL.
 LOAD DIRECTIONS OTHER THAN STRAIGHT CAN RESULT IN A SIGNIFICANT REDUCTION IN BREAKING STRENGTH.

 • LISTED BREAKING STRENGTHS DO NOT IMPLY ANY PARTICULAR WORKING LOAD LIMIT.

 • ALL CARGO RESTRAINING ASSEMBLIES OR SYSTEMS ARE ONLY AS STRONG AS THE WEAKEST COMPONENT, INCLUDING THE POINT OF ATTACHMENT.
-CAUTION: NEVER EXCEED WORKING LOAD LIMIT.
+CAUTION: NEVER EXCEED THE WORKING LOAD LIMIT OF ANY COMPONENT.

-FAILURE TO FOLLOW INSTRUCTIONS AND WARNINGS OR PROPER USE, CARE AND INSPECTION CRITERIA MAY RESULT IN CARGO DAMAGE, SEVERE PERSONAL INJURY OR DEATH.
+FAILURE TO FOLLOW INSTRUCTIONS, WARNINGS, AND PROPER USE, CARE AND INSPECTION CRITERIA MAY RESULT IN CARGO DAMAGE, SEVERE PERSONAL INJURY, OR DEATH.
 THESE PRODUCTS ARE USED ENTIRELY AT THE USERS' OWN RISK.
-USE OF THESE PRODUCTS DEMONSTRATES UNDERSTANDING OF THE WARNINGS AND THE RISKS INVOLVED.
+USE OF THESE PRODUCTS DEMONSTRATES AN UNDERSTANDING OF THE WARNINGS AND THE RISKS INVOLVED.

 CHAIN BINDER WARNINGS:

-LOAD BINDING SYSTEMS STORE ENERGY THAT CAN RELEASE SUDDENLY, CAUSING INJURY.
-STAY CLEAR OF BINDER, AS IT CAN SUDDENLY RELEASE WITH FORCE.
+LOAD BINDING SYSTEMS STORE ENERGY THAT CAN RELEASE SUDDENLY, CAUSING SERIOUS INJURY OR DEATH.
+STAY CLEAR OF BINDER, AS IT MAY SUDDENLY RELEASE WITH FORCE.

 FAILURE TO COMPLY WITH THIS WARNING MAY RESULT IN SERIOUS INJURY, DEATH, OR CARGO DAMAGE.
-THIS PRODUCT IS USED ENTIRELY AT THE USER'S OWN RISK.
-USE OF THIS PRODUCT DEMONSTRATES UNDERSTANDING OF THE WARNING AND RISKS INVOLVED.
+THIS PRODUCT IS USED ENTIRELY AT THE USERS’ OWN RISK.
+USE OF THIS PRODUCT DEMONSTRATES A CLEAR UNDERSTANDING OF THE WARNINGS AND RISKS INVOLVED.

-• Inspect entire load binder before each use.
-Do not use if defective or deformed; do not repair; immediately remove from service.
+• Inspect the load binder before each use.
+Do not use if it is defective, deformed or damaged in any way; do not repair or attempt repair; immediately remove the binder from service.

-• Do not use lever bars or cheater bars when tightening chain binders.
+• Do not use lever bars, “cheater bars” or extenders when tightening chain binders.
+Hand tightening will load the binder to its specified Working Load Limit (WLL).

 • Tighten chain by positioning the load binder so the handle can be pulled downward.